 It was early one morning, before the sun had come up.
-Before the studio had even opened for the day.
+Before the studio hadn’t even opened for the day.

 One of my own teachers, who had influenced me greatly, was in town doing a week-long early morning immersion series.
 We had a good group signed up, all committed to their 6:00am start time.

 As I was preparing the studio for our students, I happened to look through the window in the practice room.
 She was there, moving through her practice.
 And the entire time, she never went fully into a pose or even fully straightened her legs.
 It was a captivating sight, as if the flow was moving this person through each transition without stopping from one asana to the next.

 This was a teacher who could do incredible things in her practice.
 Her poses were strong, beautifully aligned and peaceful.
 And here, she chose to keep everything loose so she could experience each pose differently.

 That moment marked me as a yoga practitioner and as a teacher.
 It allowed me to see yoga as more than just poses.
 It could be whatever I needed it to be.
 Soft or hard.
 Fluid or detailed.